 But for months now, I have argued that, because of his low approval ratings and the public’s deep doubts about his physical stamina and mental acumen, he should not seek reelection.
 After his horrendous performance in last week’s debatewith Donald Trump,I feel more strongly that he is in political free fall and must quit the race as soon as possible.

 His campaign’s response to Biden’s stumbling debate has not been a confidence builder.
-They have argued that the party should stick with him because of his distinguished 50-year career, his 2020 win over former president Trump, and […]
+They have argued that the party should stick with him because of his distinguished 50-year career, his 2020 win over former president Trump, and his […]

 The rest of the world is looking at America and not at all sure that the people of the United States are smart enough not to elect criminal Trump to the Presidency again, and to preserve their democracy.
 So they are making, as this article describes, all sorts of calculations and arrangements to prepare for that eventuality.
 The world is watching what we do in November.